-- 1. A fine in the amount of \$250 placed on student's account. - Student must complete the alcohol awareness course (available at Testing Center).
-If not completed by the end of the semester, a hold will be placed on the student's transcript until completed.
+- 1. A fine in the amount of \$250 placed on student's account. - 2.
+Student must complete the alcohol awareness course (accessible via the office of the Dean of Students).
+If the alcohol awareness course is not completed by the end of the semester, a hold will be placed on the student's transcript until completed.